edevost/foxmask/docs/installation.rst

 Installation through a virtual machine
 ======================================

+**We do not recommend this installation for production.**

 We provide a complete virtual environment to run and use FoxMask.
 The main advantages of this installation is that you can rapidly get FoxMask running on any platform.
-.
 However, there are important drawbacks to consider:

 * Poor performances compared to standalone installation
 * A bit heavy to manage (Vagrant + VirtualBox + share usb)